 ‘Maria, there’s something I need to-‘

 She cut me off as soon as I began to speak.

 ‘Leave me alone,’ she said in a low cold voice without looking up from her bag.

 ‘I said, leave me alone.’
 This time she did look at me, hardening her face, determined not to betray the slightest hint of emotion.

-A school reunion, the feeling of being followed and a few other factors lead Louise Williams to begin her own investigation and to find out if Maria is still alive.
-After all, Louise is partly responsible for her disappearance.
+A school reunion, the feeling of being followed and a few other factors leads Louise Williams to begin her own investigation and to find out if Maria is still alive.
+After all Louise is partly responsible for her disappearance.